peterberr/peterberr.github.io/_pages/about.md

 I am an active member in the [International Society for Industrial Ecology](https://is4ie.org/) and I serve on the board of the [Life Cycle Sustainability Assessment](https://is4ie.org/sections/lifecycle) section since January 2023.

-A recent CV can be found [here](https://peterberr.github.io/files/Berrill_CV_Nov_2022.pdf)
+A recent CV can be found [here](https://peterberr.github.io/files/Berrill_CV_Jan_2023.pdf)

 ## Research

-I do research on anthropogenic activities linked to climate change, and on decarboninsation pathways.
+I do research on anthropogenic activities linked to climate change, and on decarbonisation pathways.

 My research has three main themes: